binnes/watson-libraries/docs/setup.md

 !!!Info
     The examples in this repo have been written using a local, bare metal OpenShift cluster, but the examples could be adapted to a Kubernetes cluster or a cluster hosted on a cloud provider

+!!!Warning
+    Make sure your Docker or Podman environment has sufficient resources.
+A single CPU with 2MB of memory will not be sufficient, suggest using at least 4 CPUs with 8096 MB of memory

+!!!
+Info
+    Using an Apple Silicon apple mac needs the container runtime to be able to run amd64 images, as the Watson Libraries are only published using amd64 architecture.
+Ensure that no podman machine exists then setup podman like:

+    ```shell
+    podman machine init --cpus 6 -m 8096 --rootful --now
+    podman machine ssh
+    ```

+    ```shell
+    # run the following inside the podman shell
+    sudo -i
+    rpm-ostree install qemu-user-static
+    systemctl reboot
+    ```

 ## Local bare metal cluster

 1. install OCP